CURRICULUM Overview and Intent

 Medium Term Plans and Topic Webs (Curriculum Maps)

 We plan the year in half termly blocks based upon a high quality and engaging core text and to a key topic area, such as The Ancient Greeks.
 Our aim is always to inspire and engage learning through relevant and interesting topics and we discuss what the children want to find out about in their learning, before planning.
+Our medium term plans (MTPs) provide the journey of learning we aim to take the children on through a progressive build-up of knowledge, skills, practise and application.

 Each class send home a topic web at the start of each term.
 They provide an overview of the work that children will be doing in each subject for that term.
 We would always encourage family to further support learning and enjoyment of the curriculum at home in any way possible.